severalnines/docs/user-guide/dashboard.rst

 	- Specify the IP address or hostname of the PostgreSQL node.

 * **Create**
-	- Start the PostgreSQL deployment for single instance.
+	- Starts the PostgreSQL deployment for single instance.

 Database Cluster List
 ---------------------